Connecting Business Systems

 If you are connecting more than three systems, you probably need middleware.
 The choice depends on your throughput requirements, your team's skills, and how much operational overhead you are willing to accept.

 Ask these questions when deciding: How many messages per second?
 Do you need event replay?
 Who will operate it?
 What is your budget model?
-Under 10,000 messages per second, any option works.
-Over 100,000, Kafka or a cloud-native service.
+At moderate throughput, any option works.
+At very high volumes, Kafka or a cloud-native service becomes necessary.
 If you do not have a DevOps team, cloud-native services remove that burden.

 Every field mapping, every transformation rule, and every error handling decision is documented.
 Your team can maintain and extend the integration without depending on us indefinitely.